Understand your risk. Make informed decisions. Advocate for yourself. Support HDGC research.

-The HDGC (Hereditary Diffuse Gastric Cancer) Research Fund was established by Karen Chelcun Schreiber in February 2018 for the single purpose of funding HDGC translational research at the Centre for Translational Cancer Research (CTCR) at the University of Otago in Dunedin, New Zealand.
-The mission of the HDGC Research Fund is to accelerate CTCR’s most promising research with the potential to greatly improve the lives of HDGC families worldwide.
+The HDGC (Hereditary Diffuse Gastric Cancer) Research Endowment Fund was established by Karen Chelcun Schreiber in August 2020 with a donation and a bequest in honor and memory of her parents, Fred and Elaine Chelcun, and her brother Greg Chelcun.
+The purpose of fund is to support HDGC translational research at the Centre for Translational Cancer Research (CTCR) at the University of Otago in Dunedin, New Zealand.
+The mission of the HDGC Research Endowment Fund is to accelerate CTCR’s most promising research with the potential to greatly improve the lives of HDGC families worldwide, providing support in perpetuity.

-On behalf of all of the HDGC patients and families throughout the world, thank you for supporting this important research.
+On behalf of all of all those impacted by HDGC throughout the world, thank you for supporting this important research.

 Use of Funds